 The string placed in a generated Microsoft Visual Studio project file as the value of the ProjectGUID attribute.
-The string is also placed in the SolutionUniqueID attribute of the GlobalSection (SourceCodeControl) section of the Microsoft Visual Studio solution file.
 There is no default value.
+If not defined, a new GUID is generated.

-MSVS SCC AUX PATH
+MSVS\SCC\AUX\PATH

 The path name placed in a generated Microsoft Visual Studio project file as the value of the SccAuxPath attribute if the MSVS\SCC\PROVIDER construction variable is also set.
 There is no default value.